-The Atlantic Forest Southeast Reserves contain some of the best and most extensive examples of Atlantic forest in Brazil.
-The 25 protected areas that make up the site display the biological wealth and evolutionary history of the last remaining Atlantic forests.
+The Atlantic Forest Southeast Reserves contain some of the best and most extensive examples of Atlantic Forest in Brazil.
+The 25 protected areas that make up the site display the biological wealth and evolutionary history of one of the most threatened biomes in the world.

 This range of habitats, from the summits of mountain ranges to vast stretches of deserted beaches, guarantees its great diversity.
 However, it is all of these ecosystems and landscapes that express the uniqueness of the region.

 As the most important ecological corridor of the Atlantic Forest, the site represents the best guarantee for the sustainability of the ongoing evolution of the biome and its associated marine and coastal ecosystems.

 The flora and fauna are extremely diverse and very rich.
 The flora is among the most diverse in the world, and in some areas one can encounter over 450 species of trees per hectare.

 The avifauna is very diverse with 350 species recorded, including the blue-cheeked Amazon (Amazona brasiliensis), classified vulnerable.
 The scarlet ibis (Eudocimus ruber), a large bird with bright red plumage, is a local symbol.